Skip to main content Skip to complementary content

 Information noteYou will almost always need to alter the Max Tokens parameter value in order for the connection to function properly for your needs.
 This parameter controls the size of the response that will be generated.

-5. Add an Association Field to link the connection output to the data model of one or your apps.
-This will depend on which examples you work on.
+5. Add an Association Field to link the connection output to the data model of one or your apps:

-• For the interactive example, leave this parameter blank.
+• For the second connection, leave the Association Field blank.

-6. For the Name parameter, enter a distinct name value for each connection you create, indicating the configuration the connection uses.
+6. For the Name parameter, enter a distinct name value for each connection you create.
 You will need to use these parameter values when working in the load script or with chart expressions.

-For the purposes of the tutorial examples, use:
+For the purposes of the tutorial examples, use the following:

 7. Click Create.